Marcellis/mad-codelabs/docs/level3-task2/level3-task-2.md

 Android has created an implementation of Java’s `Serializable` which is called `Parcelable`.
 To make the Portal object `Parcelable` we will be using Kotlin’s `Parcelize` annotation.

-For more information: check this [link](https://kotlinlang.org/docs/tutorials/android-plugin.html#parcelable-implementations-generator).
+For more information: check this [link](https://developer.android.com/kotlin/parcelize).
+The `kotlin-parcelize` plugin is enabled by default.
-A study of the `Parcelize` feature from Kotlin Android Extensions.

 We can now pass the `Portal object` from one fragment using a `Bundle`.
 Later on within the other fragment we can do a `setFragmentResultListener` and call `bundle.getParcelable<Portal>()`.